argoproj/argo-cd/docs/operator-manual/rbac.md

 it has unrestricted access to the system.
 RBAC requires [SSO configuration](user-management/index.md) or [one or more local users setup](user-management/index.md).
 Once SSO or local users are configured, additional RBAC roles can be defined, and SSO groups or local users can then be mapped to roles.

-There are two main components where RBAC permission can be defined:
+There are two main components where RBAC configuration can be defined:

 - The global RBAC config map (see [argo-rbac-cm.yaml](argocd-rbac-cm-yaml.md))
 - The [AppProject's roles](../user-guide/projects.md#project-roles)